dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 Annex
 -----

-This section contains supplementary information and resources for an enhanced understanding and operationalization of SEPAL-SDG 15.4.2 :sub:`beta`.
+This section contains supplementary information and resources for an enhanced understanding and operationalization of SEPAL-SDG 15.4.2.

 Computation resources: template tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^